arcus/education_modules/r-practice/r_practice.md

 narrator: UK English Female
 title: R Practice
 comment: Use the basics of R coding, data transformation, and data visualization to work with real data.
 long_description: When learning R for data science, the ultimate goal is to be able to put all of the pieces together to analyze a dataset.
-This module aims to present a data science task in order to help learners practice R skills in a real-world context.
+This module aims to provide a data science task in order to help learners practice R skills in a real-world context.
 estimated_time: 1 hour

 @learning_objectives